-AS Roma using Super Eagles to capture the heart of Africans
+AS Roma have adopted the Super Eagles as the team to support in the 2018 FIFA World Cup in Russia, how does this benefit the Italian club?

 Nigeria is the most populated black country in the world with an estimated population of 180 million people.
 To say Nigerians are passionate about football is an understatement, in fact football is like a religion in the West African country.
 However, Nigerians do not only support the Super Eagles, European clubs also enjoy strong following amongst the citizenry.
 The likes of Manchester United, Arsenal, Chelsea, Liverpool, Real Madrid, Barcelona, AC Milan, Juventus and Inter Milan are very popular in Nigeria.

-The Super Eagles is the biggest national team brand in Africa with array of star players in their squad and they are also the youngest team in the World Cup with an average age of 25 year 337 days.
+Also, the Super Eagles is the biggest national team brand in Africa with array of star players in their squad and they are also the youngest team in the World Cup with an average age of 25 year 337 days.
 Some of these players are very popular on the continent and indeed in Europe by virtue of the club sides they play for.
 Team captain, John Obi Mikel needs no introduction.
 Since breaking onto the scene in the U-20 World Cup in Holland 2005 where he finished as the second best player of the tournament to Lionel Messi, the midfielder has grown into an iconic figure in Nigeria and at Chelsea where he spent over ten years winning two Premiere League titles, three FA Cup medals and one Champions League and Europa League apiece.
 Mikel now ply his trade in China these days with Tiajin Teda.

 Mikel Obi aside, the Super Eagles also have Alex Iwobi, the young Arsenal midfielder who, having represented England at underage levels, ignored the calls of The Three Lions to play for his country of birth.
 Iwobi is nephew to former Super Eagles legend, Austin Okocha, and is well admired by football fans not only because of his efforts on the field but also his social media life.
 Another popular figure in the Super Eagles squad is Victor Moses, the Chelsea wing-back has been very impressive for his club for the past two seasons under Antonio Conte.

-However, the on-field achievement is not the only factor driving the popularity of the team, the Super Eagles have dominated conversations about World Cup kits since the unveiling of their jersey in February this year.
+However, the on-field achievement is not the only factor driving the popularity of the team, the Super Eagles have equally dominated conversations about World Cup kits since the unveiling of their jersey in February this year.
 From the unveiling to the roll out, Nigeria actually caused a stir on social media and was voted the best World Cup jersey in a poll conducted by Sky Sports.

 Indeed, the Nigerian Football Federation (NFF) claimed that the kit makers, Nike, had received 3 million pre-orders for the jersey, a claim countered by the sportswear company.
 But it is difficult to discredit the NFF as when the jersey was eventually rolled out, it sold out in less than one hour as fans, including non-Nigerians, queued around the Nike store building to get a purchase.